vsbenas/parser-gen/README.md

 ### compile

-All grammars have to be compiled using *compile*:
+This function generates a PEG parser from the grammar description.

 ```lua
 grammar = parser-gen.compile(input,definitions [, errorgen, noast])
 ```
 *Arguments*:

-`input` - input string, for example `'a'*`.
-For complete syntax see grammar section.
+`input` - A string containing a PEG grammar description.
+For complete PEG syntax see the grammar section of this document.

 `definitions` - table of custom functions and definitions used inside the grammar, for example {equals=equals}, where equals is a function.